jeromefellus-sekoia/meshroom/docs/tutorial.md

 meshroom create integration sekoia myedr search_threat trigger --mode=push
 ```

-Contrarily to the previous call to `meshroom create integration`, this has created many files under the `products/sekoia/integrations/myedr/` folder, where we may recognize an almost complete Sekoia.io custom playbook action as one can find it on https://github.com/SEKOIA-IO/automation-library.
-This integration has been automatically scaffolded because Sekoia.io's vendor has defined a `@scaffold` hook on this kind of trigger.
+Contrarily to the previous call to `meshroom create integration`, this has created many files under the `products/sekoia/integrations/myedr/` folder, where we may recognize an almost complete Sekoia.io custom playbook action as one can find examples at [https://github.com/SEKOIA-IO/automation-library](https://github.com/SEKOIA-IO/automation-library).
+This integration has been automatically scaffolded because Sekoia.io's vendor has defined a `@scaffold` hook for this kind of trigger.
 This hook generated all the boilerplate code required to build a custom playbook action that will trigger executions on 3rd-party APIs.
 All we need to do is to actually implement the TODOs left in the boilerplate.
 We won't cover this specific business here, but once you've coded your own logic, you can call again

 ```bash
 meshroom plug mysekoia myedr search_threat